 In Section 1, the construction of the charts used in the Lubricant Test Monitoring System is outlined.
 The constants used for the construction of the control charts for the <Test Name>, and the response necessary in the case of adjustment and monitoring chart limit alarms, are depicted below.

-Stand Shewhart Constants for Primary Parameters
+Stand Shewhart Constants for Prediction Error Monitoring Parameters